Open Burning season runs January 15th to April 30th

 The first time each season you wish to burn you must visit the MassFire Website and apply for a burning permit.
 Once you have received the permit you must call (978) 630-7019 between 8:30AM and 1:00PM and activate the permit each day you plan on burning.
 Permits can be applied for any time after January 11.
 You can watch a YouTube video on how to apply for the permit.

 Burning Permitted only between 10:00 a.m. and 4:00 p.m

-The fire shall be supervised at all times, AND AT LEAST 75 FEET AWAY FROM ANY DWELLING.
+The fire shall be supervised at all times, AND AT LEAST 75 FEET AWAY FROM ANY STRUCTURE.
 Applicant shall have sufficient men and equipment to control the fire.
 The fire shall be extinguished completely before attendant leaves.
 The person holding the permit is liable for any damage caused.

 No RubbishBurning restricted to tree branches, brush and garden debris.
 Burning will be restricted to garden debris and small piles of tree trimmings in cleared areas only.